Quantifying robustness and locality of Majorana bound states in interacting systems: Bounding couplings by locality

 $H_{RB}^e$ has terms with even fermion parity in both $R$ and $B$, such as local chemical potential shifts within $R$ or Coulomb interaction between $R$ and $B$, while $H_{RB}^o$ collects terms with odd parity in both $R$ and $B$, such as single-particle hopping between them.

 Projecting out the excited states in $S$, we can write an effective Hamiltonian in terms of the operators in \cref{eq:ground_state_majoranas_definition}.
 It takes the form

 where $F, \tilde{F}$, and $G$ are operators acting in the environment \footnote{To simplify notation in the main text, we do not write explicitly on which space operators act.
 The convention we use is that it acts on the smallest space possible allowed in the context.
-When two operators in different spaces are multiplied or added, they are implicitly extended to a joint space by a fermionic tensor product.}, and $\varepsilon$ is the energy difference between the low-energy states of $H_S$.
-To relate the effective operators to the full Hamiltonian, note that $F = \Tr_S[\gamma H_\text{eff}]$, and since $\gamma$ projects to the ground-state sector, we can replace $H_\text{eff}$ with $H$.
+When two operators in different spaces are multiplied or added, they are implicitly extended to a joint space by a fermionic tensor product.}, $\varepsilon$ is the energy difference between the low-energy states of $H_S$, and $\hat{H}_B$ is a renormalized Hamiltonian for the environment.
+To leading order in the system-bath coupling, the effective coupling Hamiltonian is $QH_{RB}Q$.
+This is the projection of a local operator, which we will exploit to bound the coupling to the ground-state MBSs.
+Higher-order terms are generally more non-local~\cite{bravyiSchriefferWolff2011} and would require additional analytical tools to treat systematically.
+In our derivation, we assume weak coupling and neglect those contributions.
+In the numerical examples, we consider larger coupling strengths to see possible violations of our results.